-In our upcoming webinar Global Reviews will reveal the expectations and priorities for prospective students when attending virtual open days and highlight the digital maturity of leading Australian, UK and Irish universities.
-We will answer key questions such as:
+In our webinar Global Reviews revealed the expectations and priorities for prospective students when attending virtual open days and highlighted the digital maturity of leading Australian, UK and Irish universities.
+We answered key questions such as:

 • What expectations do prospective students have when attending a

 Virtual Open Day?